-Once every summer, just as the temperatures are coming down from their peak, a god of fire is called to work the creation of a unique kind of Japanese earthenware on Kanazawa’s shores.
+Once every summer, just as the temperatures have passed their peak, a god of fire is called to work the creation of a unique kind of Japanese earthenware on Kanazawa’s shores.

 Noyaki, literally translated as “wild burning” or “wild baking,” has been the yearly ritual of the family-run Hokutoh Pottery House for almost half a century.

-On Kanazawa’s beaches, south of Uchinada and very near Ono, bamboo posts are connected by strings with dangling shide, the white paper of Shinto practice, marking a sacred spot.
+On Kanazawa’s beaches, south of Uchinada and very near the soy-sauce producing port of Ono, bamboo posts are connected by strings with dangling shide, the white paper of Shinto practice, marking a sacred spot.
 Hokutoh’s master, Seppou Iida, pours sake over the ground, further purifying it, making way for a fire god to bless it for the next twenty-four hours.

 Temperatures reach above 800°C, but remain cooler than those used for porcelain.
 This low burn is kept throughout the night.
 Come wind or rain, Hokutoh members keep vigil over the ritual fire, never allowing it to go out until the baking is completed the following midday.

 By morning, all that is left of the fire is smoldering ash, mimicking mist across a Japanese hillside.

 When time is up, the master calls the men over to unveil the finished works.
 Men suit up in long sleeves and overalls, covering their heads with hats and towels, and their eyes with goggles.
 Women haul buckets of water into large plastic tanks.

 Straw brooms catch fire as the men brush away the burned and still burning hulls of rice.
 They work carefully not to damage the pieces underneath, and with gloved hands, they carry each to the outer edges of the baking area to cool.
 Occasionally, they stop to dip their bodies waste down into a tank of water before heading back to the fire.